 DIY Clipping Path: Should You Try It?

 Sure, if you’ve got time and patience.
-But know this—it’s not as easy as those YouTube tutorials make it look.
-One wrong curve and… snip!
-You’ve cut off the earring.
+But it’s not as easy as those YouTube tutorials make it look.
+One wrong curve and you’ve cut off important product details.
+For professional results at scale, outsourcing is almost always the smarter move.

 Outsourcing Clipping Path Services: Pros and Cons